-- Where car or van travel is necessary, electric vehicle users will be assured there is an accessible, reliable, easy-to-use, safe and fairlypriced charging network by 2030. - Supporting communities with the social and economic inequalities of using and charging an EV. - Tackling the environmental priorities of reducing car travel and decarbonising vehicle emissions across the county.
+- An accessible, reliable, easy-to-use, safe and fairly-priced charging network in Essex by 2030. - Supporting communities with the social and economic inequalities of using and charging an EV. - Tackling the environmental priorities of reducing car travel and decarbonising vehicle emissions across the county.

-This sets out the principles of the longer-term ambitions we have for the charging network in Essex, up to and beyond 2030, and for this Phase 1 strategy to start addressing over the next 2-3 years.
+This sets out the principles of the longer-term ambitions we have for the charging network in Essex, up to and beyond 2030, and for this strategy to start addressing over the next 2-3 years.
 It is acknowledged at this early stage, that EV battery, charging and vehicle technology is rapidly evolving, and the strategy will need to be adapted and refreshed (Phase 2) through continued engagement with the public, organisations, industry and our public sector partners.